 Must shudder under, creation’s unseen freight.

-But soft, there is snow’s legend: colour of mourning
+But soft, there is snow’s legend: the colour of mourning

 Along the yellow Yangtze where the wheel